 Stay: One night at Paradise Lodge – full board

 Your last stop is Jinka, a market town north of the Tama Plains.
 You’ll head to your lodge at the heart of the Omo River Valley, a remote region where over 200,000 tribal people have lived for centuries with virtually no influence from the Western world.
 During your stay, you’ll be able to witness their ancient traditions and ceremonies, getting a much deeper insight into their unchanged way of life.
 As well as a rich indigenous heritage, the region has been designated a UNESCO World Heritage site thanks to the invaluable fossils that have been uncovered here, allowing scientists to trace modern human civilisation back 160,000 years.

 Stay: Three nights at Kizo Lodge – full board

-Catch a flight from Jinka airport to Addis to connect with your Ethiopian Airlines flight back home to London.
+Catch a flight from Jinka Airport to Addis Ababa to connect with your international flight back home.